-I have been consulted by numbers of commercial flight crew for hair loss and scalp concerns, some of which was occupation-related and some not.
-Contrary to what might be the widely held view of people who live out of travel luggage, the majority of airline flight personell are much disciplined in their dietary and fitness routines!
+I have been consulted by numbers of the commercial flight crew for hair loss and scalp concerns, some of which were occupation-related and some not.
+Contrary to what might be the widely held view of people who live out of travel luggage, the majority of airline flight personnel are much disciplined in their dietary and fitness routines!

 However they often experience situations peculiar to their occupation that may give rise to recurring episodes of excessive hair loss.
 Departing from an area of high ambient temperature and humidity, and arriving at one’s destination to temperatures of 20 degrees below freezing may generate a physiological “shock” to the body’s internal balance.

-Continual dietary changes from “stop overs” in different continents or countries may also create an internal disturbance.
-Severe vomiting/diarrhea and its accompanying dehydration from contaminated water or food will nearly always trigger a delayed bout of excessive hair fall.
+Continual dietary changes from “stopovers” in different continents or countries may also create an internal disturbance.
+Severe vomiting/diarrhoea and its accompanying dehydration from contaminated water or food will nearly always trigger a delayed bout of excessive hair fall.

 Female flight attendants are at particular risk of developing a form of hair loss termed ‘traction alopecia’.
 Traction alopecia gradually occurs along the front hairline margins of the scalp, and distressingly presents as a “receding” hairline.
 The problem is caused by the hair being pulled back tightly off the face and held under tension for extended periods of time.
 If the woman ties her hair back whilst it’s wet and/or has an underlying low iron state, these will combine to exacerbate the hair loss considerably.